bloom-solutions/devbox_launcher/README.md

 devbox start your-username
 ```

 If you want to mosh in immediately, add the `--mosh` switch.
+Yes, mosh needs to be [installed](https://mosh.org/) in your development machine.

 Note: Linux users that sync mutagen sessions need to install [Watchman](https://facebook.github.io/watchman/).